 This shoe has plenty of obvious nods to the TC Pro with both its performance and general appearance, so this review will deal mostly with its advantages and shortcomings in regards to the TC.
 In general, shoes of this style are decent for edging, great in wide cracks, and have a flat and comfortable fit.
 If you're climbing very technical single pitches, check out the fantastic La Sportiva Kataki or the Scarpa Instincts.
 While not as comfy as the Altura, they edge well and are much more sensitive.

-The Alturas are stiff, maybe even stiffer than the TC Pros.
+The Alturas are stiff, even stiffer than the TC Pros.
 If sized correctly, you can stand on small edges for a long time, which is perfect for hours of low angle climbing in Yosemite Valley, Tuolumne Meadows, or Squamish.
 If you're used to a softer shoe, then you're going to have an adjustment period to get used to trusting small edges with such thick, clunky shoe.
 Stick with it, however, and you'll be rewarded with all-day comfort.

 Comparing the Altura's edging prowess with the TC Pro is challenging for a couple of reasons.
-The Altura's hemp lining and additional stiffness make it harder to size correctly than the TCs, and they require a longer break-in period.
-We know exactly how to size TCs so that they'll stretch just enough for all-day comfort with minimal sacrifice to edging power.
+The Altura's hemp lining and additional stiffness make it harder to size correctly, and they require a longer break-in period.
+In contrast, we know exactly how to size TCs so that they'll stretch enough for all-day comfort with minimal sacrifice to edging power.
 After a few months climbing in the Altura, we're still breaking them in, and they're still getting better.
 Butora uses it's proprietary Neo Fuse sticky rubber, and our testers feel like its a touch softer than the Vibram XS edge used on the TC Pro.

 The plush, padded tongue of the Alura offers excellent protection in cracks hand sized and up.
 The rand is situated higher up on the sides of the shoe than the TC Pro's, and so far we haven't had any delamination issues like we occasionally have with the TCs.